flutter/website/src/docs/development/data-and-backend/state-mgmt/options.md

 * [Getting started with Riverpod][]

 ## states_rebuilder
-is a Flutter state management combined with a dependency injection solution and an integrated router to get the best state management experience and speed up your development.
+An approach that combines state management with a dependency injection solution and an integrated router.
+For more information, see the following info:
 * [States Rebuilder][] project code
 * [States Rebuilder Documentation][]